 Each printer will handle these layouts slightly differently.
 It’s time to try a test print!
 If you find that your prints look like the preview in Simple Booth, that’s awesome.
 If the printer is cutting a small section off, use the padding settings to make small adjustments and get things just right.

-If your print is almost there but you still need to trim out some white space, the easy way to completely fill the photo paper is to use Force Fit.
-Force Fit will automatically crop each photo based on face detection so that your prints will have even margins throughout the layout.
+If your photo strips are almost formatted just right, but there is a little extra white space you want to trim out, the easiest way fill the photo paper is to use our unique Force Fit feature.
+Force Fit will automatically detect faces and crop each photo to keep smiles centered, allowing your prints to have perfectly even margins throughout the layout.

 The closer you get your print to how you want it to look before turning on Force Fit, the less it will crop photos to make them print and the better it will work.

-For more questions about printing, be sure to check out the Print section of our Help Center.
+For more questions about printing in the apps, be sure to check out the Print section of our Help Center.